Ned Bolcar

-Ned Francis Bolcar (born January 12, 1967) is a former American football linebacker.
+Ned Francis Bolcar (born January 12, 1967) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played three seasons in the National Football League (NFL), one with the Seattle Seahawks and two with the Miami Dolphins.

 A native of Lopatcong Township, New Jersey who played at Phillipsburg High School, Bolcar was a 1984 USA Today High School All-American selection.

-He played college football at the University of Notre Dame, where he was a two-time second-team All-American (1987, 1989), and captained the 1988 national championship team.
+He played college football for the Notre Dame Fighting Irish, twice earning second-team All-American (1987, 1989) honors.
+He captained their 1988 national championship team.

-Bolcar was a sixth-round selection in the 1990 NFL Draft by the Seattle Seahawks.
+Bolcar was a sixth-round selection in the 1990 NFL draft by the Seattle Seahawks.